Creating and Editing Dashboards

 This section describes how to create and edit dashboards.
 You can create and edit dashboards on the Dashboards page, which you can access by clicking the Dashboards icon ().

-You can also access additional dashboards created in the "classic" user interface on the Classic Dashboards page (Dashboards > Classic Dashboards).
+You can also access additional dashboards created in the classic Skylar One (formerly SL1) user interface on the Classic Dashboards page (Dashboards > Classic Dashboards, or the Dashboards tab in the classic SL1 user interface).

 • To view a pop-out list of menu options, click the menu icon ().